lephucchi/multi_index_rag_for_finance/README.md

 ## 📄 License

-This project is part of the UEL Final Report 2024.
+This project is part of the UEL Final Report.

 ---